Sigint-141-12/Sigint-141-12/README.md

 📊 *How is everyone's workload?*
 👥 *Are we resourced properly?*

-I've definitely been an amateur data "scientist" up to this point, getting by on enthusiasm and no reluctance to ask questions.
-But now I'm studying to learn new skills, technologies and techniques, hoping to become an actual Data Scientist
+I've was definitely  an amateur data "scientist", getting by on enthusiasm and no reluctance to ask questions.
+But now I've learned new skills, technologies and techniques, becoming an actual Data Scientist

 🔭 I’m currently working on:
 - R code to import flow cytometry data and output in SAS friendly formats
+- Experimenting with regression diagnostics in Tableau

 🌱 I’m currently learning ...
 - Business intelligence and analytics